-As we approached le Rozier, we crossed into the department of Aveyron and the traffic and the camping grounds multiplied.
-The village was over the river, on the point of land between the converging gorges of the Tarn and the Jonte.
-As we crossed the bridge, we returned briefly to Lozère.
+As we approached le Rozier, we crossed into the department of Aveyron, and the traffic and the camping grounds multiplied.
+The village was over the river, on a point of land between the converging gorges of the Tarn and the Jonte.
+As we crossed the bridge, we returned briefly to the department of Lozère.

 The village was busy with summer visitors and we had an embarrassment of choice for our coffee of arrival.
 The bar we chose had a wide terrace looking onto the Jonte river, and over to the houses of Peyreleau on the hillside.

 We had reached the end of the signposted walk down the gorge, and our plan for tomorrow was to take the minor road down the left bank to Millau.
 We saw signs to camping grounds pointing down to the nearby flat land between the rivers, but we also saw a sign saying “Camping 300m on the right” pointing in the direction we wanted to go tomorrow, so we went that way.